priye-1/Multi-Class-Text-prediction-Modeling/readme.md

 - Carrying out sampling due top data imbalance

 ## Results
 - SVM and Naive Bayes were the two algorithms used.
-SVM has better performance.
+However, SVM had better performance.

 ## Built with